dave-007/chainlit-openai-assistantsapi-aca-starter/next-steps.md

 1. Update your application code or configuration to listen to the port specified by the `PORT` variable
 1. (Alternatively) Search for `targetPort` in a .bicep file under the `infra/app` folder, and update the variable to match the port used by the application.

-## Billing

-Visit the *Cost Management + Billing* page in Azure Portal to track current spend.
-For more information about how you're billed, and how you can monitor the costs incurred in your Azure subscriptions, visit [billing overview](https://learn.microsoft.com/azure/developer/intro/azure-developer-billing).

 ## Troubleshooting